lakow/safe2pay-laravel/README.md

 You need to update your application configuration in order to register the package so it can be loaded by Framework.

-To move the MoIP settings file to the Settings folder of your application, simply perform the following command:
+To move the Safe2Pay settings file to the Settings folder of your application, simply perform the following command:

 ```shell
 php artisan vendor:publish